electricimp/Builder/README.md

 ```
 where:
 - `path` is the path to file.
-- `ref` is the git reference (branch name, tag or commit, defaults to to current branch which the local git repository is set to).
+- `ref` is the git reference (branch name, tag or commit, defaults to current branch which the local git repository is set to).

 ##### Examples: #####
 ```